List of university a cappella groups in the United Kingdom: Vox

+Durham University

 Northern Lights

-Northern Lights are a mixed voice A cappella group from Durham University who perform a wide range of genres.
+Northern Lights are the leading competitive mixed voice a cappella group from Durham University.
 The group was formed as Palatinotes in 2013 and in their first year they performed at the 2014 Edinburgh Fringe Festival.
-In 2015 they released their first single, 'Dancing in the Moonlight', reached the semi-finals of the ICCAs and returned to the Edinburgh Fringe with sell-out performances of their show, 'The Northern Lights Display'.
+In 2015 they released their first single, Dancing in the Moonlight, reached the UK semi-final of the ICCAs, picking up an award for 'Outstanding Vocal Percussion', and returned to the Edinburgh Fringe with their show, The Northern Lights Display.

+In 2016 they competed again in the ICCAs, coming second in their quarter-final and winning both 'Outstanding Soloist' and 'Outstanding Vocal Percussion' awards.
+They also competed in the semi-final of the Voice Festival UK.
+They took part in a concert of Shakespeare-inspired music in Durham Cathedral in June 2016 along with other Durham University music groups, celebrating the 400th anniversary of Shakespeare's death.

-In 2016 they competed again in the ICCAs, in which they came fourth in the UK, after winning both 'Outstanding Soloist' and 'Outstanding Vocal Percussion' in their quarterfinal heat.
-In August 2016 they released an EP, 'Bright Lights Small City' and a music video, 'Don't Look Back in Anger', before returning to the Edinburgh Fringe for a third run with their show, 'The Voice Awakens'.
+In August 2016 they released their first EP, Bright Lights Small City, before returning to the Edinburgh Fringe for a third run with their show, 'The Voice Awakens'.

-Northern Lights were the winners of the Northern regional final of the 2017 ICCAs, once again taking home 'Outstanding Soloist' and 'Outstanding Vocal Percussion'.
-They released their second music video, 'Bird Set Free' that summer and took their show 'Fantastic Beats and Where to Find Them' to the Fringe.
+Northern Lights were the winners of the Northern region quarter-final of the 2017 ICCAs, once again taking home 'Outstanding Soloist' and 'Outstanding Vocal Percussion'.
+They also took their show Fantastic Beats and Where to Find Them to the Edinburgh Fringe after a one-night preview at Durham's Assembly Rooms Theatre.

-In 2018 Northern Lights placed third in the UK Final of the ICCAs after winning the Northern quarterfinal heat and receiving 'Outstanding Soloist' and 'Outstanding Arrangement'.
-They have recorded their second EP and third music video.
+In 2018, Northern Lights put on their first show with a group from outside the university, collaborating with the youth choir Urban Voices at the Gala Theatre in Durham.
+Later that year, they placed third in the UK semi-final of the ICCAs after winning the Northern quarter-finals, where they also won 'Outstanding Soloist' and 'Outstanding Arrangement'.
+They also recorded their second EP, Castles in the Sky.

-In 2020, Northern Lights placed 2nd in the UK Finals after winning the Northern quarterfinal for the 5th time in a row and received 'Outstanding Soloist'.

-In 2022, they placed 3rd in the UK Finals after winning their quarterfinal and received 'Outstanding Arrangement' and 'Outstanding Soloist' once again.

-The group have performed at the Edinburgh Fringe for the last 6 years and will be returning again in August 2022.

-University of Edinburgh

-Licence to Trill

-Licence to Trill is the University of Edinburgh's only all-female competitive A Cappella group.
-They were formed in 2016 and consist of 15 members.

-In 2017, they were placed second at their first Scottish A Cappella Championships and won a place at the Voice Festival UK Final in the same year.
-In 2019, Licence to Trill won the Scottish A Cappella Championships.
-Vocal coach and Judge, Jennifer John, praised the group on their vocal blend, together with tight choreography and ability to convey their passion and close bond to the audience.

-Licence to Trill released their first EP 'Red is the New Black' in March 2019.